-The highest value of the set and the one and only in colour , too !
+The highest value of the set and the one and only in color , too !

-The other four motifs – each blocklike in the same way as above – in the sequence of their value as following :
+The other four motifs – each as plate block of four as above – in the sequence of their values as following :

 Hendrik Goltzius (Millebrecht/Venlo 1558 – Haarlem 1617, Eqvvs liber et incopositvs, -.30 Kčs.) – Matthäus Merian (Basel 1593 – Schwalbach 1650, Le Bonite, -.80) – Vaclav Hollar (Prague 1607 – London 1677, Don Goncalo Fernandes de Cordva, 1.60) – Albrecht Dürer (1471 Nuremberg 1528, The Large Horse, 1.80).

 In respect of Ridinger as supposed artist of absolutism as the highest ideological enemy of the working class of the Communists